 Once Agile is implemented in the right enterprise conditions, the benefits to process improvement can be significant.

 Previous project management processes were not working.
 People functioned in silos, working together and communicating to only when a problem arose.
 Items were not tracked in real time and could be lost in email or missed on a conference call.
 Also, the process was not iterative; it was classic project management, using defined tasks, deadlines and input to complete the project and meet deadlines.
 Without iterative processes or steps in place, items could be missed, or duplicate requests resulted.
 Work increased and/or could be duplicated as a result of this misaligned process.

 Agile project management is an iterative process that focuses on customer needs first, team interaction over tasks and adapts to the current project state instead of following an inflexible plan.
 The project plan changes in response to how the team is working and priorities may shift in response to what is happening.
 This not only keeps team members responsible, but also there are no delays, as teams communicate daily regarding the status of the project.

 Many companies have successfully used this Agile project management approach to revolutionize the way in which due diligence is done.

 By using an iterative approach in task management, as well as though daily communication, the project can be tracked in real time.
 Problems can be identified and addressed almost immediately.
 The state of the project can always be determined through platform optics, and priorities and deadlines can be adjusted accordingly.

-Using Agile project management enables a team to work smarter, not harder, and simplifies and streamlines the due diligence process.
+Using m&a project management with Agile enables a team to work smarter, not harder, and simplifies and streamlines the due diligence process.

 This blog is part one in our Agile M&A 101 series.